-- Follow all policies, procedures and rules of the clinical facility. - Promptly notify the Site Coordinator whenever you are unable to report as scheduled. - Document the respective number of hours of supervised experience for the designated Clinical Practicum or equivalent. - Submit WEEKLY signed and initialed up-to-date time logs and daily diaries to the MLT Program Director and/or other designated program official as requested or specified. - Complete the required number of all tests/procedures that are listed with minimum tallies on the tally sheets and submit at end of rotation. - Perform at the specified level for all Performance Competencies related to the respective Clinical Practicum.
+- Follow all policies, procedures and rules of the clinical facility. - Promptly notify the Site Coordinator whenever you are unable to report as scheduled. - Document the respective number of hours of supervised experience for the designated Clinical Practicum or equivalent. - Submit WEEKLY signed and initialed up-to-date time logs and daily diaries to the MLT Program Director and/or other designated program official as specified.
+This includes submitting documentation to the CANVAS class. - Complete the required number of all tests/procedures that are listed with minimum tallies on the tally sheets and submit at end of rotation. - Perform at the specified level for all Performance Competencies related to the respective Clinical Practicum. - Pass each rotation comprehensive exam with 70% or above.

-Delay in submitting WEEKLY records and final clinical discipline evaluations will delay your grade.
-YOU, the student, have the final responsibility for submission of all appropriate forms to the MLT Program Director.
+Delay in submitting weekly records and final clinical discipline evaluations will delay your grade.
+You, the student, have the final responsibility for submission of all appropriate forms to the MLT Program Director, or CANVAS assignments.
 The assignment of a Pass or Fail grade is based on the above criteria and is the responsibility of the MLT Program Director.

-Policies and Procedures for MLT Department
+Policies and Procedures for MLT Department Attendance

-Attendance: as part of its mission to improve your social, economic and personal life, the College acknowledges its responsibility to prepare you for future academic and professional endeavors.
+As part of its mission to improve your social, economic and personal life, the College acknowledges its responsibility to prepare you for future academic and professional endeavors.
 Therefore, you are encouraged to develop a professional ethic that reflects personal responsibility, personal initiative and teamwork.
-In context to that commitment, you are required to attend and participate in all classes.
-When you are absent or non-participating in class, you not only miss a part of the subject matter of the course, but you also diminish the opportunities for contributing to the learning environment.
+You are required to attend and participate in all classes.
 Poor participation may cause you to lose your financial aid according to federal guidelines and irresponsibility will diminish your professional and academic progress.
 In the online world this includes Discussions, turning work in on time, attempting ALL assignments, etc.

-All students must exhibit regular attendance/participation at all times and must maintain a portfolio (paper or electronic) that contains appropriate and up-to-date time logs and lab exercise documentation for each course as well as submitting requested documents at the time intervals requested.
+All students must exhibit regular attendance/participation at all times and must keep up-to-date time logs and lab exercise documentation for each course as well as submitting requested documents by their due dates.
 You must maintain contact and communicate with the course instructor and any other program officials as specified (i.e. your advisor), as well as participate in threaded discussions within your course.

 If you, the student, exhibit excessive absenteeism (>=13% of specified program contacts) you will be required to meet with the MLT Program Director, your advisor, and course and/or lab instructor.
-A Record of Counseling will be completed and a Learning Agreement signed.
-You may also be required to sign a Completion Intent Form.
+A Record of Counseling\ will be completed and a Learning Agreement\\ signed.
 Failure to fulfill the Learning Agreement may impact your clinical practicum placement or result in dismissal from the program.